Linear Ramps of Interaction in the Fermionic Hubbard Model

-Here we would like to apply this mean field plus fluctuation approach to the problem of a finite ramp and rivisit in particular the analysis we have done in Section ~\ref{sect:sect3} on the scaling of excitation energy and the degree of adiabaticity of the process.
+Here we would like to apply this mean field plus fluctuation approach to the problem of a finite ramp and revisit in particular the analysis we have done in Section ~\ref{sect:sect3} on the scaling of excitation energy and the degree of adiabaticity of the process.
 We expect that for sufficiently slow ramps, when the system stays close to the instantaneous ground state, no instability in the fluctuation spectrum should arise.
 This will allow to include gaussian fluctuations in a controlled way and to address questions concerning the Mott insulating state dynamics that otherwise are out of reach within the Gutzwiller mean field theory.
 Conversely, upon increasing the speed of the ramp, the simple treatment of fluctuations without feedback would again recover the unstable behaviour found in the sudden quench case.
 In order to go beyond this simple treatment, we develop here a self consistent treatment of quantum fluctuations and discuss the results of the coupled quantum-classical dynamics in the sudden quench limit.